It’s exciting to have your family meet and spend time with your new baby. Traveling to get there can be a bit of a headache though.

-I’ve found some great travel items that you pack in the car or even take on a plane.
-YOU DO NOT NEED ALL OF THIS.
-I just wanted to get some products on your radar so you know what’s out there to get you thinking like, “Oh yeah, mom’s dog goes bananas anytime someone sets foot in the room.
+I’ve found some excellent baby travel products that you pack in the car or even take on a plane, but that said, YOU DO NOT NEED ALL OF THIS.
+I just wanted to get a few things on your radar so you know what’s out there to get you thinking like, “Oh yeah, mom’s dog goes bananas anytime someone sets foot in the room.
 How are we going to swing naps?”

 Here are some of the best baby travel products:

-This crib is great for a few reasons.
-It’s easy to set up, it has high sides so it can double as a playard and it can be used for babies that roll.
-It has the side zip so you can put the baby in there from the side rather than lowering them in from the top so you don’t have to worry about a not-so-gentle lowering of a sleeping infant due to postpartum lack of core strength (just me?).
+As far as baby travel products go, this Chicco Alfa Lite is a great choice for a few reasons.
+It’s easy to set up, it has high sides so it can double as a playard, and it can be used for babies that roll.
+It has the side zip so you can put the baby in there from the side rather than lowering them in from the top, so you don’t have to worry about a not-so-gentle lowering of a sleeping infant due to postpartum lack of core strength (just me?).
 The side zip is also handy if you nurse your baby to sleep and want to crawl in there.
 You can buy one here.

-Not only is this activity center great for travel, it’s great for picnics, camping, or plain old space saving when you don’t want a giant “circle of neglect” in your livingroom.
+Not only is this activity center great for travel, but it’s also great for picnics, camping, or plain old space saving when you don’t want a giant “circle of neglect” in your living room.
 It folds up like a camping chair and slips into a bag.
-It even comes with a canopy to block out the sun and the mat below protects little feet on grass, stones or questionable floors.
-Hook some of these rings onto it with a couple of inexpensive never seen before toys and you’ll have a whole minutes of quiet time!
+The mat below protects little feet on grass, stones or questionable floors.
+Hook some of these rings onto it with a couple of inexpensive, never seen before toys and you’ll have a whole minute of quiet time!
 You can buy one here.

 Once your baby can sit up, portable high chairs are a great way to keep them involved at mealtime.
+Another reason is that they’re a great baby travel product: they are a nice way to keep babies safe in a space that isn’t baby-proofed like your pad.
 I love the Inglesina Fast Table Chair because it’s easy to clip on and your baby is right up at everyone’s height.
-An, even more, portable option is the Totseat Chair Harness which ties right onto the chair.
-Your baby is a bit lower but you don’t have to worry about attaching it to different table lips.
+You can find it in a variety of colors here.

 This portable drying rack from Boon is great for bottles and comes with a built in drying rack.
-It all folds up into and tidy carrying case.
+It all folds up into and tidy carrying case, making it a shoo-in for the best baby travel products lists.
 You can buy one here.

 Umbrella strollers are lightweight, easy to carry and a great alternative to carrying a baby around with you all day – especially when they are out of the newborn phase.
-I’m often asked about umbrella strollers, which is a whole post onto itself, but here are my top three picks to get you started.
-If you’re travelling with an infant car seat, also check out the Snap n’Go.
+I’m often asked about umbrella strollers, which is a whole post in itself, but here are my top three picks to get you started.
+If you’re traveling with an infant car seat, check out the Snap n’Go.